CHiPCA/CHiP/README.md

 * ./CHiP {fast|balanced|quality} sample.configModel sugarPath actsPath
 * Providing CHiP version is optional, default value is balanced.
 * sugarPath and actsPath are the directory paths of the Sugar and ACTS, respectively.
-* Sugar and ACTS should be renamed as sugar and acts, respectively.
+* Runnable files of Sugar and ACTS should be renamed as sugar and acts, respectively.

 Note: This is the first release of the tool, so please send any errors that you encounter or any suggestions and questions about the tool to hanefimercan@sabanciuniv.edu